Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 # Project Overview
 This project covers the full data lifecycle:
 1. Data Architecture: Designing a modern Data Warehouse using the Medallion Architecture Bronze, Silver, and Gold layers
-2. ETL Pipelines: Extracting, transforming, and loading data from CRM and ERP source systems into the warehouse
+2. ETL Pipelines: Extracting, transforming, and loading data from POS and ERP source systems into the warehouse
 3. Data Modelling: Developing fact and dimension tables optimised for analytical queries and reporting.
 4. Analytical & Reporting creating SQL-based reports using Views and dashboards to deliver actionable insights for stakeholders.